dieghernan/dieghernan.github.io/collections/_drafts/optimize-images-r.md

       position at Posit PBC (formerly RStudio) (<a href="https://yihui.org/en/2024/01/bye-rstudio/">more info</a>).
    </p>
    <p>Yihui is the developer of <code>knitr</code>, <code>markdown</code>, <code>blogdown</code>, and <code>bookdown</code>, among others, and he has been one of the
-      key contributors (if not the most) to reproducible research space with <strong>R</strong> his libraries.
+      key contributors (if not the most) to reproducible research space with <strong>R</strong> through his libraries.
    </p>
    <p>If you have ever used and enjoyed his packages consider sponsor him.</p>
    <div class="text-center my-3">